yhw99go/shopify/README.md

 * [Create Line Items](doc/line_item/post.md) : `POST /api/line_items/`
 * [Update Line Items](doc/line_item/put.md) : `PUT /api/line_items/`
 * [Delete Line Items](doc/line_item/delete.md) : `DELETE /api/line_items/`

+### Note

+* I assumed that many shops have many products, Thus, made a join table between shop and product

+* Some Authentication token needed to give access to the user, based on their positions.
+For example, User(shop owner) only able to get their own shop informations and modify the Order informations while Admin(Shopify) can perform CRUD for each services upon their aggrement with shop owners